zeroc-ice/ice-demos/matlab/Ice/properties/README.md

-This demo illustrates how to access a server's PropertiesAdmin facet in order to retrieve and modify its configuration properties.
+This demo illustrates how to access a server's [Properties facet][1] in order to retrieve and modify its configuration properties.
 This demo also shows how the server can receive notifications whenever its properties are changed.